MrGEFORCE/chirpCalculationKernel/readme.md

     - GNU (for linux)
 - IDE: CLion or VsCode (recommended)

+3. for C#: to do

-3. for matlab: to do
+4. for matlab: to do

-4. for GoLang: to do
+5. for GoLang: to do

 ---